 This healthy vegetable packed Instant Pot vegetarian soup with pasta is delicious.
-Packed with beans, corn, tomatoes and bell peppers it’s easy to make.
+Packed with kidney and/or Northern beans, corn, tomatoes and bell peppers it’s easy to make fast in any brand of pressure cooker you have.
+Crockpot Express and Ninja Foodi work well too.

 You can make an Instant Pot vegetarian soup out of any of our other creations by just making it meat free but this is specifically for those who don’t eat animal products.
 Healthy and hearty you won’t be left hungry after a bowl or two of this Instant Pot recipe for beginners. (affiliate links present)